sree7k7/k8s/README.md

 kubectl get ingress -A
 kubectl describe ingress -A
-kubectl get svc -n ingress-nginx
+kubectl get svc -n ingress-nginx kubectl get svc -A
 ```
+To add the new path to your ingress:
+- `kubectl edit ingress ingressName -n namespace`
+Once you save, it will automatically updated with new path.

+To get the `ingress-controller` namespace, type: `kubectl get svc -A`

 ## Install k8s the kubeadm way